sombriks/enterprise-kotlin-handbook/samples/README.md

 enterprise java flourished and thrived, making it one of the most prominent ecosystem able to support this kind of solution.

+One would argue that enterprise code is also testable code.
+Although this is highly desirable, it's not a rule easily seen out there.
+In tis guide we'll cover tests because it builds up our trust in the delivered code.

 [0050]: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself
 [0051]: https://en.wikipedia.org/wiki/Open_source
 [0052]: https://www.apache.org/